rafael-guerra-www/LinearFitXYerrors.jl/README.md

 st = linearfitxy(X, Y; σX, σY, r=0, isplot=true, ratio=:auto)  # X-Y errors not correlated (r=0); plot with ratio=1
 ```

-## NOTES:
+## Notes:
-- The objective for this package was to learn how to publish a Julia package via Github.
+- The objective for this first package was to learn how to publish a Julia package via Github while implementing York's technique.
+- Currently the confidence interval ribbons are only provided for input data with no errors.
+- The package author is not a statistician and the topics of "errors in variables" and "confidence intervals" are beyond his expertise.
-- While the results seem consistent with the references provided, one exception is Amen (2012).
-The latter estimates standard deviation errors that are much smaller than York et al. (2004), for input data with large errors, which are correlated.
-See references for further details.
+- While the results seem to be consistent with the references provided, one notable exception is Amen (2012).
+The latter estimates standard deviation errors for regression in Example-2 that are much smaller than York et al. (2004).
+The input data in this example have large correlated errors.
+See the References sectin for further details.

-- Currently confidence interval ribbons are only provided for input data with no errors.

 ##
 ## References: